Los Angeles Guinea Pig Rescue

 What is the grace period for appointments?

 We understand that traffic in Los Angeles is unpredictable.
 We offer a 30-minute grace period for health checks and adoptions.
-We offer a 10-minute grace period for baths and vet visits.
+We offer a 10-minute grace period for baths.

 How many guinea pigs can you see per appointment?

-The rule of thumb is we can see up to 2 guinea pigs per bath appointment, 2 guinea pigs per health check appointment, and one guinea pig per urgent care appointment.
-Please book additional appointments if you have more guinea pigs!
+The rule of thumb is we can see up to 2 guinea pigs per bath appointment and 2 guinea pigs per health check appointment.
+Please book additional appointments if you have more than two guinea pigs.

 How do I prepare a carrier?

 We love hard, plastic cat carriers!
-Due to the extreme heat in the valley, we recommend lining the carriers with disposable pet bedding as blankets and towels get too hot.
-You should also wrap a frozen water bottle in a sock to help them stay cool.
+Due to the extreme heat in the valley, we recommend lining the carriers with disposable pet bedding, since blankets and towels get too hot.
+You should also wrap a frozen water bottle (summertime) in a sock to help them stay cool.
 Keep the carrier out of the direct sun in the car.
-Using a baby sun shade for the window helps.
-Place hay in the carrier for a snack, and use cucumber slices to keep piggies hydrated.
+Using a baby sunshade for the window helps.
+Place hay in the carrier for a snack and use cucumber slices to keep piggies hydrated.
 Water bottles will just leak.

 Adoptions